 The Combined Authority currently does not have any debt, but has the ability to borrow to facilitate delivery should it be needed.
-While there are no current projects within the MTFP which fund delivery via borrowing, the role of the Combined Authority in the sustainability and Public Transport agendas is still in development and debt may form part of this role.
+While there are no current projects within the MTFP which fund delivery via borrowing, the Combined Authority is considering the case for Franchising the bus network.
+The investments to support the franchised network may be financed by debt but the Combined Authority would likely apply internal borrowing for this rather than external debt.
 The Combined Authority has no allowance built into it's MTFP to service debt, it is anticipated that any future borrowing would have to be supported by future receipts from the project delivery it funded.